auxren/MIDIBLE101/README.md

 HardwiredMIDI fixes issues with the stock Arduino MIDI example not working on the Curie (Arduino 101).
 The fix is to use software serial and specify pins 0 and 1 for the TX/RX.

-MIDIReceiveEventHandler receives MIDI data over BLE.
-It then forwards that data out of the hardwired serial TX.
+MIDIReceiveEventHandler receives MIDI data over BLE. **Note, this is still buggy as of 6/14/2016** It then forwards that data out of the hardwired serial TX.
 I used this MIDI shield for testing: http://linksprite.com/wiki/index.php5?title=MIDI_Shield_for_Arduino

 Enjoy.
 Let me know if you have any questions or ideas or want to show off cool projects you did with this code.